 College and extracurricular activities wire our brain to do.
 As Christians, though, we must resist this temptation and simply be with God.

 Set aside time every day to spend with God.
-I prefer the morning because I recognize my inability to slow down once my day starts to roll.
-But that is my preference.
+I prefer the morning because I recognize my inability to slow down once my classes start.
+But that is only my preference.
 Choose what works for you!

-Carefully guard this time once you establish it!
-Make every effort to prevent other commitments or tasks from interfering with this precious time.
-Spending time with God before checking texts anchors us in God before the external pressures of our day begin to assail us.
+Carefully guard this precious time once you establish it!
+Make every effort to prevent other commitments or tasks from interfering.
+(Bonus tip: Spending time with God before checking texts centers us on Him before the external pressures of our day begin to assail us.)

 After finding a time in the day to meet with God, make a general structure for that time.
-My personal policy is “flexibility within limits.”
-Freedom within a box.
+My typical routine is half of the time reading Scripture and half in prayer.
+Occasionally, I journal.
+The proportions may vary depending on the day!

 If this is a new habit, start small!
 I recommend a seven-minute devotional time.
 Spend three minutes in the Bible and four minutes praying.
 Chances are that time will increase as you develop this habit.